groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/advanced-joining-options/_index.md

 - **Is compliance mode required for PDF/A?** Enable `ComplianceMode` when you need PDF/A‑1b or PDF/A‑2b compliance.

 ## What is “manage page start behavior”?
-Managing page start behavior means explicitly telling the merger whether each source document should start on a fresh page (`PageStart.NewPage`) or continue on the same page (`PageStart.Continue`).
-This control eliminates unexpected gaps and keeps the flow of content seamless.
+**Managing page start behavior means explicitly telling the merger whether each source document should start on a fresh page (`PageStart.NewPage`) or continue on the same page (`PageStart.Continue`).** This control eliminates unexpected gaps and keeps the flow of content seamless.
+By controlling this setting you can ensure that reports flow naturally without unintended pagination, which is especially important when combining chapters or appendices that should appear consecutively.

 ## Why use GroupDocs.Merger for this task?
-GroupDocs.Merger provides a fluent API that lets you fine‑tune every aspect of the merge process—from page layout to metadata preservation—without having to manipulate the files manually.
-The library handles PDF, DOCX, PPTX, and many other formats, making it a one‑stop solution for complex document pipelines.
+GroupDocs.Merger supports **30+ input and output formats**—including PDF, DOCX, PPTX, HTML, and image types—allowing you to merge heterogeneous files without manual conversion.
+The library processes **multi‑hundred‑page documents** in memory, avoiding the need to load the entire file on disk, which boosts performance for large batches.

 ## Prerequisites
 - Java 17 or later